RenjiroKunio/pygame_final_project/README.md

 ## Instructions to Run the Code

 1. Ensure that **Python 3** is installed on your system.
+2. Also ensure that **pygames** is installed by using "pip install pygame" in the terminal
-2. Download or clone this repository.
+3. Download or clone this repository.
-3. Navigate to the project directory containing `main.py`.
+4. Navigate to the project directory containing `main.py`.
-4. Run the program using the following command:
+5. Run the program using the following command:

 ```bash
 python main.py